 He suggested that while traditional gambling is controlled and it is the responsibility of states, the same case should not apply to online gambling which should be under the federal government.

 Lee’s opinion is that States should have the powers to decide on matters relating to gambling that take place within them.
 However, online gambling takes place on online world that is an interstate and a network that is international.
 Once gambling is taken online, it becomes an interstate issue.
-He said that making online gambling a federal issue is an important step in order to respect the rights of each state in deciding whether and the extent to which they should allow gambling.
+He said that making online casinos a federal issue is an important step in order to respect the rights of each state in deciding whether and the extent to which they should allow gambling.

 This is necessary to preserve the rights of each state to decide.
 If the decisions were left to each State, one state could authorize gambling and if there are no measures of prohibiting it, people in other states would also gamble.
 This could mean that the state does not have powers to control who gambles and other states that are against gambling could not enjoy their rights.